Contents of Volumes Published to Date

 Mary Burke, “‘Of that Rank that is Meanest and Most Despised of All’: Victorian Romany Studies and the Recovery of John Bunyan's Gypsy Origins”

-H. Clark Maddux, “Audience and the Layered Art of Method in John Bunyan's The Life and Death of Mr. Badman and The Pilgrim's Progress
+H. Clark Maddux, “Audience and the Layered Art of Method in John Bunyan's The Life and Death of

-Calvin M. Peterson, “From Doctrine to Narrative and Back in The Pilgrim's Progress
+Calvin M. Peterson, “From Doctrine to Narrative and Back in The Pilgrim's Progress”

 PLUS TWENTY-THREE BOOK REVIEWS